nikushi/webpack_manifest/README.md

+# WebpackManifest

-The project name WebpackManifest was changed to Minipack https://github.com/nikushi/minipack
+## The project name WebpackManifest was renamed as Minipack https://github.com/nikushi/minipack